 If you’re wondering how much it will cost to insure your Kia Sportage in 2025, you’re in the right place.
 Insurance rates for the Kia Sportage vary based on your location, driving record and model year.

-On average, insuring a 2023 Kia Sportage costs around $2,093 annually, but the rates can vary significantly compared to older models.
-For instance, a 2021 Sportage might cost slightly less, around $2,050 per year, while insuring a 2018 model could be even more budget-friendly at $1,949 annually.
+The average annual cost to insure a 2023 Kia Sportage is $2,093.
+However, this rate can vary depending on the model year.
+For example, a 2021 Sportage might cost around $2,050 annually, while a 2018 model could be more affordable at $1,949 per year.

-In this guide, we’ll explore the costs and offer tips on securing the best insurance rates for your Kia Sportage.
+This guide will break down the costs and provide helpful tips for getting the best insurance rates for your Kia Sportage.

 What is the cost to insure your Kia Sportage in 2025?

-The average cost to insure a Kia Sportage is $172 per month, or $2,069 per year for a full coverage policy.
-However, your actual rate may differ depending on factors like your age, where you live, the level of coverage you choose, your driving history and the insurance company.
+On average, insuring a Kia Sportage costs $172 per month – or $2,069 annually – for a full coverage policy.
+However, your actual cost may differ depending on factors such as your age, where you live, your driving history and the insurance company you choose.

 Insurance rates by car model